Skip to main content

 • ConnectWise URL — your ConnectWise instance URL (e.g. https://na.myconnectwise.net)

-• Company ID — your ConnectWise company identifier
+• Company ID — your ConnectWise company identifier (the exact name from the ConnectWise login screen)

 • Public Key — the public key from the API member